 To select a single entity and its attributes in a global schema, the select statement is used.
 For example, to query the entity alumni for the attributes last-name, first-name, and position with a condition that the degree is equal to "SB 79", the following query is used:

-'''

-(select alumni (last-name first-name position)

-where (= degree "SB 79"))
+(select alumni (last-name first-name position) where (= degree "SB 79")) "Find the AT&T company's recruiting dates, positions, and alumni who work for that company."

-'''